stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 #import "@preview/abbr:0.2.3"
 == Deep Learning
 Deep Learning has gained increasing popularity in recent years, particularly through advancements in #abbr.pla[NN].
 These developments have significantly expanded the capabilities of automated data-driven modeling across various domains.
-In this chapter, we focus primarily on #abbr.pla[NN] architectures, as they form the core modeling approach used in this project.
+In this chapter, we focus primarily on #abbr.a[NN] architectures, as they form the core modeling approach used in this project.

-=== Feedforward Neural Networks<fnn>
+=== #abbr.pla()[FNN]<fnn>
-#abbr.pla[FNN] are a class of machine learning models inspired by the structure and function of the human brain.
-In biological systems, neurons are interconnected through synapses, and their strengths change in response to external stimuli—a process that underlies learning. #abbr.pla[FNN] mimic this behavior by using computational units, also called neurons, connected by weighted links.
-These weights are adjusted during training to improve the model's predictions, analogous to synaptic strength adjustments in the brain.
+#abbr.a[FNN] are a class of machine learning models inspired by the structure and function of the human brain.
+In biological systems, neurons are interconnected through synapses, and their strengths change in response to external stimuli—a process that underlies learning. #abbr.a[FNN] mimic this behavior by using computational units, also called neurons, connected by weighted links.

-Each artificial neuron receives inputs, scales them using learned weights, applies a non-linear activation function, and forwards the result to subsequent neurons.
-Through this architecture, an #abbr.a[FNN] models complex functions by propagating signals from input to output layers.
-Learning in #abbr.pla[FNN] occurs via exposure to training data consisting of input–output pairs.
-The network adjusts its weights to reduce the difference between its predictions and the target outputs, thereby minimizing the prediction error.

-While the biological analogy is imperfect, it has historically guided the development of neural architectures.
-More formally, #abbr.pla[FNN] can also be viewed as compositions of simple mathematical units—such as logistic or linear regressors—structured into a computational graph.
-Their expressive power arises from stacking these units into deeper networks, enabling them to approximate highly non-linear relationships in data.
-This capacity to learn from examples and generalize to unseen inputs makes #abbr.pla[FNN] a powerful tool in modern machine learning.

 *Architecture*

 An #abbr.a[FNN] trained with backpropagation, which is discussed in @backprop, can be illustrated as a directed acyclic Graph with inter-connections.
 It contains a set of neurons distributed in different layers.
 - Each neuron has a activation function.
-- The first layer, shown on the left side in @nn-img, is called the input layer and has no predacessors in the inter-connection graph.
+- The first layer, shown on the left side in @nn-img, is called the input layer and has no predacessors.
 Additionally, is their input value the same as their output value.
-- The last layer, shown on the right side in @nn-img, is called the output layer and have no successors in the inter-connection graph.
+- The last layer, shown on the right side in @nn-img, is called the output layer and have no successors.
 Their value represents the output of the Network
 - All other neurons are grouped in the so called hidden layers.
 In @nn-img this is represented by the layer in the middle.
 A neural network can have an arbitrary amount of hidden layers.
-- The edges in the inter-connection graph, are so called weights, which represent an arbitrary number in $RR$.
-These weights are updated during the trianing process.
+- The edges in the inter-connection graph, are the weights, which represent an arbitrary number in $RR$ and are updated during the trianing process.

 #figure(image("images/Neural_Network_Illustration.png", width: 60%),
 caption: [Illustration of a Neural Network with 3 layers.
 Illustrated with @NNSVG])